SWOT Analysis for Restaurants

 In what ways is your restaurant lacking?
 What do you do, but maybe not do so well?

-Your Tibetan sushi join may be a unique thing to your area, but its fare may be unfamiliar to a lot of potential diners.
+Your Tibetan sushi joint may be a unique thing to your prime location, but its fare may be unfamiliar to a lot of potential diners, making it difficult to meet customer expectations or build a loyal customer base.
 Even people who like sushi or Tibetan cuisine may or may not see how the connection between the two is palatable.

 Maybe your marketing and advertising campaign is lacking.
 Word of mouth is a fantastic way to get the word out, but it can take time and you need to attract some initial diners to get the process rolling.